Experienced Portland Amputation Injury Attorney

 Have You or a Loved One Suffered an Amputation Injury in Portland, Maine?

 Don’t wait any longer.
-Contact Goldberg & Loren today to schedule a free consultation with our Portland, Maine, amputation injury attorneys.
+Contact Goldberg & Loren at (207) 803-5783 today to schedule a free consultation with an amputation injury attorney.
 Let us fight for you and help you on the path to recovery.

 What is an Amputation Injury?